-- Please also refer to your vehicle service manual in conjunction with this manual.
+- Please also refer to the Ford Service Manual in conjunction with this manual.

 - After the installation has been completed, please keep this manual for future reference.

-- If the installation was done in a shop, please make sure to give this manual to the owner.
+- If the install was done in a shop, please make sure to give this manual to the owner.

 - This product was designed specifically for the application specified.
-If an attempt is made to use this product on another car other than specified, you will risk damaging this part and/or components related to it.
+If an attempt is made to use this product on another car other than specified, you will risk damaging this switch and components related to it.

-- Do not use any excessive force when installing this product as you risk damaging the product or other parts.
+- Do not use any excessive force when using this product as you risk damaging the product or other parts.